Red-winged blackbird: Predators and parasites

-Predators of red-winged blackbirds include such species as raccoons, American mink, long-tailed weasels, Eurasian magpies, common grackles, owls, red-tailed hawks, short-tailed hawks, and snakes (such as the northern water snake and the plains garter snake).
+Predators of red-winged blackbirds include such species as raccoons, American mink, long-tailed weasels, black-billed magpies, common grackles, owls, red-tailed hawks, short-tailed hawks, and snakes (such as the northern water snake and the plains garter snake).
 Ravens and grazers such as marsh wrens feed on eggs (and even small chicks), if the nest is left unattended, destroying the eggs, occasionally drinking from them, and pecking the nestlings to death.

 The relative importance of different nest predators varies by geographic region: the top predators in different regions include the marsh wren in British Columbia, the magpies in Washington, and the raccoons in Ontario.
 The incidence of avian predation in red-winged blackbird nests is higher in western populations than in eastern populations.

 Due to high predation rates, especially of eggs and chicks, the red-winged blackbird has developed various adaptations to protect its nests.
 One of them consists of nesting in groups, which reduces the danger since there is a greater number of alert parents.
 Nesting over water also lowers the chances of an attack.
 Nests in particular offer a strategic advantage as they are often hidden among dense riparian reeds, at a height of one or two meters. males often act as sentinels, using a repertoire of calls.
 Males in particular hunt down potential predators to scare them away, even when dealing with much larger animals.
 Aggressiveness of the red-winged blackbird towards the marsh wren, which also nests in swamps, causes a partial interspecies territorialism.
 On the other hand, nocturnal predators such as raccoons and American mink are not attacked by adults.
 Coloration of the female could serve to camouflage it, protecting it and its nest when it is incubated.

 The red-winged blackbird can accommodate ectoparasites such as various Phthiraptera, the Ischnocera Philopterus agelaii and Brueelia ornatissima, and hematophagous mites, like Ornithonyssus sylviarum, and endoparasites like Haemoproteus quiscalus, Leucocytozoon icteris, Plasmodium vaughani, nematodes, flukes and tapeworms.